 Ceramic artist and painter Janis Cutler was born in Florida in April, 1962.
-She grew up in the metropolitan NYC area and was fortunate to have been exposed to its many cultural offerings.
-As a young child, among many of her artistic influential memories was NYC Ballet’s performance of Stravinsky's “Firebird”, which made her aware of art's powerful ability to transcend into the dreamworld.
+She grew up in the metropolitan area and was fortunate to have been exposed to its many cultural offerings.
+As a young child, among many of her artistic influential memories was NYC Ballet’s performance of Stravinsky's “Firebird”, which made her aware of art's powerful ability to transcend into the dreamworld permeated by Chagalls paintings and costumes.
 She was fascinated by the refined sculptural architecture which housed the wild animals in the Bronx and Central Park Zoos.
 The stilled creatures and artifacts of Natural History Museum in NYC fueled her imagination.
 Being at the crossroads of such a cultural mix led her natural curiosity to absorb everything.
 She internalized this stimulation with equal measure of validity and approaches her art as an ever-changing medium to bring forth the internalization of both external and inner worlds.

 Janis Cutler Gear received a Bachelor of Fine Art in Painting at Carnegie Mellon University in 1984 with a concentration in sculpture and ceramics.
-She studied under ceramic artist Edward Eberle who encouraged her to integrate sculpted and wheel-thrown ceramic form with her imaginative painting and drawing as fine art.
+She studied under ceramic artist Edward Eberle who encouraged her to integrate her ceramic work with her imaginative painting and drawing.
 Janis would layer expressive washes mixed with incisive detail to create surrealistic, atmospheric narrative imagery.
-In 1984, she exhibited her work at the Forbes Street Gallery in Pittsburgh, Pa.

-In 1987, Janis taught ceramics, painting and drawing for a couple of years at the secondary level.
-It was wonderful to see her students flourish, but the desire to pursue her own painting career persisted.
-She left teaching in 1989 and attended The New York Academy of Art in NYC, receiving a Master of Fine Arts in Painting in 1991.
-She studied master techniques under belgian born Xavier De Callatay and was later employed by him as a muralist painter at the Children's Museum of NYC.
-She also studied under realist painter Jack Beal and drew portraits inspired by her teacher and draftsman Ted Schmidt.
+In 1989 she attended The New York Academy of Art in NYC, receiving a Master of Fine Arts in Painting in 1991.
+She studied with Belgian artist Xavier De Callatay and was later employed by him as a muralist painter at the Children's Museum of NYC.
+She also studied with realist Jack Beal and classical artist Ted Schmidt.